 - Job category

-Who is required to complete an EEO-1 report?
+Who must complete an EEO-1 report?

 You must file an EEO-1 report if you are a private-sector employer who has: